dropofwill/a-scanner-orderly-embed/README.md

 # a-scanner-orderly-embed

 What if you could order with your coaster?
-This is an Arduino code base for a project that does just that.
+This is the Arduino code base for a project that does just that.